rmoustafa/Kotlin-Coroutines-Clean-Architecture/README.md

 ## Libraries

-- Kotlin Language
+- AndroidX
+- Android Architecture Components
 - Kotlin Coroutines
-- Android Architecture components (LiveData, Viewmodel, Room)
-- Dagger 2
+- Dagger 2 for dependency injection
-- Retrrofit 2.x
+- Retrofit for REST api communication
 - GSon
-- Timber
+- Timber for logging
+- espresso for UI tests
+- mockito for mocking in tests